Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Related Works

 \subsection{Datasets}

-In the early stages, ED was often intertwined with related problems such as contour detection, boundary detection, and image segmentation.
-As a result, initial studies commonly used datasets not explicitly designed for ED, but adapted from other computer vision tasks.
-Among these, the Berkeley Segmentation Dataset (BSDS300) and its extended version BSDS500 \cite{MF2001A} have been widely used.
-These datasets contain 300 and 500 RGB images, respectively, annotated with contours by multiple human annotators.
-Similarly, the Multi-cue Boundary Dataset (MDBD) \cite{MK2016A} offers 100 high-resolution images with multi-cue boundary annotations, while the NYU Depth Dataset (NYUD) and its extended version NYUDv2 \cite{SH2012Indoor} provide 1,449 images annotated for segmentation tasks.
-Additional datasets such as PASCAL VOC \cite{EV2010The}, Microsoft COCO \cite{LM2014Microsoft}, SceneParse150 \cite{ZZ2017Scene}, and Cityscapes \cite{CO2016The} have also been employed for ED due to their broad visual diversity.
-However, as these datasets were originally developed for other tasks, their ground-truth labels are not tailored for ED, limiting their utility in pushing forward ED-specific advancements.
+Early research on ED was often intertwined with related problems such as contour and boundary detection.
+Consequently, early studies commonly relied on datasets originally developed for other vision tasks rather than those designed specifically for ED.
+Among these, the Berkeley Segmentation Dataset (BSDS300) and its extended version BSDS500 \cite{MF2001A}, have been most widely used, containing 300 and 500 RGB images, respectively, each annotated with multiple human-labeled contours.
+Similarly, the Multi-cue Boundary Dataset (MDBD) \cite{MK2016A} provides 100 high-resolution images with multi-cue annotations, while the NYU Depth Dataset (NYUD) and its extended version NYUDv2 \cite{SH2012Indoor} include 1,449 annotated indoor images.
+Broader datasets such as PASCAL VOC \cite{EV2010The}, Microsoft COCO \cite{LM2014Microsoft}, SceneParse150 \cite{ZZ2017Scene}, and Cityscapes \cite{CO2016The} have also been adopted due to their visual diversity.
+However, as these datasets were not explicitly designed for edge delineation, their annotations often lack the precision and consistency required for high-quality ED, thereby constraining task-specific progress.

-As ED matured into a standalone research area, more specialized datasets were developed to meet its unique demands.
-The BIPED dataset, later refined into BIPED2 \cite{SR2020Dense}, consists of 250 images annotated with specific edges.
-The BRIND dataset \cite{PH2021RINDNet} builds upon BSDS500 by categorizing edges into four types.
-The UDED dataset \cite{SL2023Tiny} comprises 29 carefully curated images with high-quality edge annotations and serves as another benchmark for evaluating ED methods.
+With ED increasingly recognized as an independent perceptual task, several dedicated datasets have been developed.
+The BIPED dataset, later refined into BIPED2 \cite{SR2020Dense}, consists of 250 carefully annotated edge images.
+The BRIND dataset \cite{PH2021RINDNet} extends BSDS500 by categorizing edges into four semantic types, while the UDED dataset \cite{SL2023Tiny} provides 29 images with high-quality edge labels, serving as a compact but reliable benchmark for modern ED algorithms.